kailash-manasarovar/statement/docs/timeline/2023/november.md

 - I wonder if this would have normally got someone like me killed had I not been scheduled to start my very important role at Polygon the next day.
 - Regardless, I pull through ready to start.
 - It's a great job and I'm very excited about my new role.
-- My boss is Grace Torrellas and the team has about three others including Anthony Matlala.
+- My boss is Grace Torrellas and the team has about three other members, including Anthony Matlala.
+- Nadim has only been with the firm for less than a month when I join.
+- Indeed, Grace is also new to the team.
+- She's a personal friend of Jordi, one of the Polygon founders, and she has been tasked with building a new docs team.
+- She's already fired a bunch of writers and she will fire one more before Nadim start bullying me relentlessly.
+- Anthony has been brought in from a separate writing team to join the main team.

 !!! tip "Corruption in Spain again?"
     - As I started writing this police statement, I began to wonder about corrupt machinations behind my employment with Polygon as the company is very Spanish and I was earning heaps of money!
 A honey-trappers wet-dream indeed.